Are you a kind of person who prefers a high amount of white bread, sugary drinks or fried and grilled food over a healthy diet?

 But, among all of them, low diet, especially consumption of a high-calorie diet, is the major contributor to the leading causes of chronic diseases.

-A high-calorie diet consists of foods that are rich in carbohydrate, protein, vitamins, fat and minerals.
+According to the Acidaburn Reviews article from phdsc, A high-calorie diet consists of foods that are rich in carbohydrates, protein, vitamins, fat, and minerals.
 In this type of food, the calories can reach up to 5000 calories a day.

 This extra calorie is necessary for them to gain weight and heal wounds.
 But, if a person with a healthy weight consumes a high amount of high-calorie food regularly, it can put him at risk for diabetes or host other diseases.